childpovertyactionlab/cpaltemplates/README.md

 ## Code of conduct

-Please note that the “urbntemplates” project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the “cpaltemplates” project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.